 For this question, you must provide evidence for why you enjoy the subject in issue.
 The jury wants to see how you learn and how passionate you are about it.
 Avoid providing replies that are solely focused on the subject’s grades.
 Even if you enjoy a topic, you may not be able to achieve outstanding grades.
 In your response, you must be truthful and true.

 Example: My favourite topic is mathematics.
-Working with numbers is one of my favourite things to do, and the feeling of accomplishment that comes after solving a problem is indescribable.
+Working with numbers is one of my favorite things to do, and the feeling of accomplishment that comes after solving a problem is indescribable.
 When I discovered that I could perform incredibly quick calculations in fourth grade, my enthusiasm for Math blossomed.
 It became a personal quest for me to solve mathematical issues in a short amount of time.
 The fact that I can listen to music while working out my math problems just adds to my enthusiasm for this subject.

 17. What do you think a good school atmosphere looks like?

 The university’s board of trustees understands that students flourish in a positive learning environment.
 They’d want to see what kind of educational atmosphere you like.
-It is recommend that you investigate the school’s amenities and place a premium on a collaborative environment.
+It is recommended that you investigate the school’s amenities and place a premium on a collaborative environment.
 Make sure your response is in line with the school’s mission.

 18. What does failure mean to you?